Hortensjaa/dungeon-codingame/README.md

+# PCG of dungeons in roguelike games
+Presentation and evaluation of hybrid procedural generation algorithm for dungeons in roguelike games.

+## Overview and goal
+Creating good levels in roguelike games are challenging, as they need to be:
+- **diverse**, like in random(-like) approaches (BSP, agent based generation), but...
+- **controllable and high quality**, like in evolutionary or quality-diversity based approaches, but...
+- also **fast to generate**, like in constructive approaches (grammar based generation), but...
+- diverse (again), and so on.
+  In project and then engineering thesis, I will implement hybrid procedural generation algorithm, that will fit those needs by combining MAP-Elites tree creation with constructive (but with constrained randomness) dungeon generation from those trees.
+  Additionally, generated dungeons will be evaluated based on they quality, diversity and solvability and conclusions will be presented at the end of the semester and then explored further in my engineering thesis.

 # Hybrid algorithm
 The goal is to create different levels fast.
 One of the possible approaches is to split generation into two stages: generating tree structure of dungeon and then mapping it on grid.
 Tree structures can be generated using many different